-- Can you put this dress on by yourself?
-It’s not an absolute necessity to zip it up yourself (your photographer can totally help out), but also think about how easy it is to put on.
+- Can you put this dress on easily?
+It’s not an absolute necessity to zip it up yourself (I can totally help out), but also think about how easy it is to put on.
 Does it have a ton of buttons?
 Will you be putting on your dress outside when it’s cold?
 If the dress is hard to get on and has a lot of buttons, it’ll be more challenging to put on in cold weather with cold hands!
-It’s helpful putting it on as much as you can by yourself before asking for help.
-Then you’ll be able to tell your photographer how much help you’ll need.
+It’s helpful to put it on as much as you can by yourself before asking for help.
+Then you’ll be able to tell me how much help you’ll need.

 - Should you get a bustle?
-We love a good train on a dress and usually keep it that way while taking all of your photos.
-We love how it blows in the wind and it’s easier to drape over your arm when hiking.
-So we normally don’t bustle your dress.
-When we do bustle your dress, it’s when you have a gathering of people at your Airbnb.
-Or when you know you’ll have a reception at a later date that you’ll want a bustle.
+I love a good train on a dress and usually keep it that way while taking all of your photos.
+I love how it blows in the wind and it’s easier to drape over your arm when hiking.
+So I normally don’t bustle your dress.
+When I do bustle your dress, it’s when you have a gathering of people at your Airbnb.
+Or when you know you’ll have a reception at a later date where you’ll want a bustle.
 Either way, I am fantastic at bustling a dress.
 I’ve done many over the years!

 - Are you willing to get this dress dirty?
 There’s a pretty good chance you’ll get sweaty and dirty throughout the day.
 While you can have a super classy or meaningful dress, just make sure you’re willing to let it get dirty.
 Don’t let your dress prevent you from enjoying the day and feeling comfortable.

 Final Dress Tip